 How do I know if I am responding to treatment?

 During the initial consultation, one of the objectives is to assist in determining the severity of your condition.
 I ask several questions to identify symptoms of your condition.
 From time to time, I may ask you those same questions again to see if symptoms have improved or worsened.
 Of course, you may also keep a diary or journal of your own symptoms to measure improvement over time.
 I will be posting on my website a number of tools to assist you in assessing your symptoms and your progress so that you can more easily see how you respond to treatment.

 When should I consider using psychiatric medications?

 Medications are a most useful tool in psychiatric care.
 However, they are not a panacea, nor are they without problems of their own.
 The decision of when to use a medication can be most simply stated as the point at which the potential benefits of medication use clearly outweigh the potential risks.
 Traditionally, a medication can not be marketed in this country without a medical indication; a diagnosis, disease, or condition for which the drug shows a clear advantage over placebo.
 In psychiatry, we often use medications on symptoms for which they were not originally intended – or “off label”.
 Therefore, placebo controlled studies may not have been done to prove their effectiveness on these symptoms.
-In addition, almost none of the medications I prescribe are 100% effective.
+In addition, the medications I prescribe are not typically 100% effective.
 So taking a medication does not necessarily guarantee remission.
 However, often symptoms can be alleviated or reduced enough to allow you to function better in your daily routine, or to focus more on your difficulties in counseling or therapy.